 The breathtaking Isla Contoy is an uninhabited island in the Caribbean just a few hours from Cancun.

-On this tour, you will board a boat from Cancun and cruise to this island paradise where you and your family or friends will enjoy time on the beach, swimming in the warm waters, snorkeling, and cruising through mangroves.
+On this tour, you will board a yacht from Cancun and cruise to this island paradise where you and your family or friends will enjoy time on the beach, swimming in the warm waters, snorkeling, and cruising through mangroves.

 Boats are a relaxing and fun way to enjoy the beauty of an area, and catamaran cruises offer all the enjoyment of a boat plus more.
 With a maximum of eight passengers in each group, you can be sure your time on board will be relaxing and enjoyable.